 Last night’s Mad Men might have been my favorite episode ever, but I don’t want to spoil it for you so that’s all I say.
 That, and it was revealed (or maybe it already has been in and I just missed it) that Pete and Trudy live in Cos Cob, Connecticut, which ties in with today’s recipe.
-It’s adapted from the Friends of The Cos Cob Library Cookbook, and coincidentally, I had just made it that afternoon.
+This recipe for Artichoke Squares is adapted from the Friends of The Cos Cob Library Cookbook.

 Other than the Cos Cob cookbook, I don’t know the true origin of this recipe, but it’s similar to others which use spinach or peppers.
 My guess is it was put out by the artichoke company, because while artichokes are great here, these would be even better with a little spinach or broccoli thrown in.
 But they’re good on their own and kind of fun to serve because they slice very neatly and you can put them in cute cupcake liners or arrange them on a tray.
 The one thing I learned yesterday is that it’s definitely better to make these ahead, cool, chill, slice while cold, then reheat.
 Served straight out of the oven, they’re kind of messy.